mcgillij/amdfan/INSTALL.md

 # Executable files
 The executable files are contained within amdfan.
-This directory is a python module, and can either be loaded as `python -m amdgpu`.
+This directory is a python module, and can either be loaded as `python -m amdfan`.
 If you want to import the module, you may be interested in checking out `amdfan.commands`, which contains most of the subcommands.

 Otherwise, just use python-exec with something like